caarmen/weather-slack-profile-photo/README.md

 ## Configuration
 You need to provide:
-* Two profile photos with a transparent background, for daytime and nighttime.
+* Two profile photos, with 500x500 resolution, and with a transparent background, for daytime and nighttime.
 By default, place them in `profile_photos/jdoe_day.png` and `profile_photos/jdoe_night.png`, for a slack configuration with name "jdoe".
 * Environment variables:
   - Copy the `config.toml.template` file to `config.toml`.
   - Edit the variables: